 The flooring needs to acclimate to its surroundings before installation.
 Because of the design, engineered wood can be installed over wood, concrete and other hard surfaces.
 Usually a pad underlayment is required.

-Some products must be glued down, but others have a click-in-place installation system.
-Each panel is attached to the next, creating a floating floor.
-Quarter round molding hides the edges around the perimeter of the room.
+Some products must be glued down, other can be nailed and some have a click-in-place installation system whereby each panel is attached to the next, creating a floating floor.
+Baseboard molding hides the edges around the perimeter of the room.